esteveslima/kmb/README.md

 ## Candidate notes:

-- Many decisions were taken to simplify the project, as this is supposed to be a simple exercise
+- Many decisions were taken to simplify the project, as this is supposed to be a simple exercise and there's not much time for it
+- The simple Front-End part was not created because it's possible to test normally with the REST endpoints
 - Added below some improvements that would be required to be done in the case this was a real project

 ### Potential improvements: